amnn/typed-geomlab-report/report.md

   \begin{align*}
     \{\sigma:(\sigma,l_o,l_n)\in\mathit{delayed},l_n < l \leq l_o\}
   \end{align*}
-  and perform the adjustments on these and remove them from \textit{delayed}, because $\tau$ could share a variable with such a $\sigma$ and, in performing the adjustment, the level of that variable will drop below $l$, stopping it from being generalised.
+  perform the adjustments on these and remove them from \textit{delayed}. $\tau$ could share a variable with such a $\sigma$ and, in performing the adjustment, the level of that variable will drop below $l$, stopping it from being generalised.
 \end{para}

 \subsection{Examples}